-The trial is funded by grants from the Novo Nordisk Foundation (5.000.000 DKK), Copenhagen University Hospital Rigshospitalet (1.875.000 DKK) and Pfizer (220.290 DKK).
+The trial is funded by a grant from the Novo Nordisk Foundation (5.000.000 DKK).
 The funding organisation has not been or will not be involved in the design, conduct, analyses, or reporting of the trial nor will it have ownership of the data.
-The Sponsor and trial staff have no financial affiliations to the Novo Nordisk Foundation or Pfizer.
+The Sponsor and trial staff have no financial affiliations to the Novo Nordisk Foundation.